chakrond/chakrond/README.md

 - 👀 I’m interested in Python, MATLAB, C++, Javascript, Kotlin.
 - 🌱 I’m currently developing machine learning application.
 - 💞️ I’m looking to collaborate on data sci, structural engineering.
-- 📫 How to reach me my github.
+- 📫 Reach me at my github.

 <!---
 chakrond/chakrond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.